Guided quantum walk: Continuous-time quantum walk

-The proposed algorithm employs a hybrid quantum-classical ansatz, in which a classical optimizer adjusts a set of hyperparameters based on the measurement outcomes of a quantum device performing the guided quantum walk.
-As with other quantum optimization algorithms, the quality of the produced walk is evaluated using the energy expectation $E_{\Psi}$ (see \equref{eq:<H_C>}).
+The proposed algorithm employs a hybrid quantum-classical ansatz, in which a classical optimizer adjusts the set of hyperparameters $\boldsymbol{\lambda}$ based on the minimization of the energy expectation value $E_{\Psi}$ (see \equref{eq:<H_C>}) of the final quantum state $\ket{\Psi}$ obtained by a quantum device performing the GQW.
 Note that the number $M$ of hyperparameters is fixed, and we investigate the impact of this optimization phase on the total run time in~\secref{subsec:results:optimization_complexity}.

 We propose a function $\tilde{\Gamma}\left(E, \boldsymbol{\lambda}\right)$ based on cubic Bézier curves.
 We chose Bézier curves instead of simple polynomials because we expect the optimal hopping rate to be smooth and monotonically decreasing in $E$.
 Although polynomials can produce such functions for $E \in \left[E_{min}, E_{max}\right]$, their parameters are generally hard to tune, as small changes can lead to substantially different functions.
-In contrast, Bézier curves are much easier to optimize because their general shape can be predetermined.
+In contrast, Bézier curves are much easier to optimize since their general shape can be predetermined.
 Moreover, the latter varies continuously and sufficiently slowly in its parameters, resulting in a sufficiently smooth search space for $\boldsymbol{\lambda}$.
 Due to these properties, we strongly encourage their use in other fields of quantum computing, such as optimizing annealing schedules \cite{QAOpt_PathOptZeng, QAOpt_PathOptHerr, QAOpt_MonteCarloTreeSearch} or deriving optimal parameter sets for the quantum approximate optimization algorithm (QAOA) \cite{Farhi2000AdiabaticQuantumComputation, Farhi2014QAOA, QAOA_Opt_Zhou, QAOA_Opt_Sack, SC_Willsch}.

 Cubic Bézier curves are based on Bernstein polynomials and are defined through four control points $C_i = \left(x_i, y_i\right)^T$ in a two-dimensional plane as